Koei Tecmo: Midas

-midas is a new division aiming to produce titles for smartphones and to create new IPs.
-Its only product as of 2025 is Shin Hokuto Musou, a Japan-only installment in the Warriors series based on the Fist of the North Star manga series for Android and iOS.
+Midas is a new division aiming to produce titles for smartphones and to create new IPs.
+Its only product as of 2025 is Shin Hokuto Musou, a Japan-only installment in the Warriors series based on the Fist of the North Star manga series for Android and iOS as part of the Fist of the North Star: Ken's Rage series.

 Omega Force

 Omega Force (ω-Force) is a division of Koei known for developing hack and slash games, monster-hunting action games, among other genres.
 Omega Force are most well known for its Dynasty Warriors series, including spin-offs such as Samurai Warriors, Warriors Orochi, amongst others.
 As well as non-Warriors titles such as Dragon Quest Heroes, WinBack, Attack on Titan and Toukiden.

 Ruby Party

 Ruby Party specializes in games labeled as Neoromance: otome game visual novels and dating sims, usually with extra side-quests.
 Out of the three Neoromance series, the best known is Angelique series, which has been in production since 1994.
 The first game of Angelique series was the first otome game (visual novel and dating sims for women) in the world.